benurquhart/ivm/README.md

     MOV(R2), 456,           // store the immediate value '456' into R2
     PUSH(R2),               // push R2 onto the top of the stack SUB(SP), 8,             // subtract 8 from the stack pointer
-    MOV<int*>(SP), 789,     // store the immediate value '789' into the stack pointer memory location XOR(R2, R2),
+    MOV<int*>(SP), 789,     // store the immediate value '789' into the SP memory location
+    XOR(R2, R2),
     XOR(R3, R3),
-    MOV<int>(R1, SP),       // load the int from the stack pointer memory location into R1 ADD(SP), 8,             // add 8 to the stack pointer
+    MOV<int>(R1, SP),       // load the value from the SP memory location into R1 ADD(SP), 8,             // add 8 to the stack pointer
     POP(R2),                // pop the value off the top of the stack into R2 POP(R3)                 // pop the value off the top of the stack into R3